quixio/quix-streams/docs/write.md

-Bad tagging: This will lead to excessive cardinality as there will be a massive number of different values for the specified tag, Speed.
+The following example of bad tagging practice will lead to excessive cardinality as there will be a large number of different values for the specified tag, Speed: